ExtremeMemes/replit-keepalive/README.md

 What the title says... here it is.
+Can also keep any NodeJS script alive, no matter the host.
 ```
 //Create a new file called keep_alive.js in the same folder as the main file of your bot and paste this code there.